-1 2 3 4 Behavior contract Mentoring Community Service 4 Development of a safety plan 5 MISBEHAVIORS: LEVEL IV 6 7 8 9 which pose a threat to the safety of others in the school.
-These acts are so serious that they usually require administrative actions which result in the immediate removal of the student from the school, 10 11 12 If a student's action poses a threat to the safety of others in the school, a teacher, principal, school employee, or school bus driver may use reasonable force when necessary to prevent bodily harm or death to another person.
-7 13 Examples (not an exclusive listing) 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Continuation of unmodified Level I, II, and III behaviors Death threats Extortion Vandalism Theft/possession/sale of stolen property Arson Sexual misconduct not resulting in a charge deemed a zero tolerance in Policy 6.309.
-Marketing/Possession/distribution/sale/transfer of any substance which is represented to be or is substantially similar in color, shape, size or markings to a controlled substance Possession/use/sale/transfer of alcoholic beverages Possession/distribution of any drug paraphernalia Use/transfer of unauthorized substances Victimization of any student (harassment (sexual, racial, ethnic, religious), bullying, cyber-bullying, and/or hazing) Off-campus criminal behavior that results in the student being legally charged and/or convicted with a felony or with what would have been a felony if the student were an adult, and the student's continued presence in school poses a danger to persons or property, or disrupts the educational process.6 32 Disciplinary Procedures 33 34 35 36 37 The principal confers with appropriate staff members and with the student.
+1 2 3 4 Behavior contract Mentoring Community Service 4 Development of a safety plan 5 MISBEHAVIORS: LEVEL IV 6 7 8 9 This level of misbehavior includes acts which result in violence to another's person or property or which pose a threat to the safety of others in the school.
+These acts are so serious that they usually require administrative actions which result in the immediate removal of the student from the school, the intervention of law enforcement authorities, and/or action by the Board.
+10 11 12 If a student's action poses a threat to the safety of others in the school, a teacher, principal, school employee, or school bus driver may use reasonable force when necessary to prevent bodily harm or death to another person.
+13 Examples (not an exclusive listing) 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 Continuation of unmodified Level I, II, and III behaviors Death threats Extortion Vandalism Theft/possession/sale of stolen property Arson Sexual misconduct not resulting in a charge deemed a zero tolerance in Policy 6.309.
+Marketing/Possession/distribution/sale/transfer of any substance which is represented to be or is substantially similar in color, shape, size or markings to a controlled substance Possession/use/sale/transfer of alcoholic beverages Possession/distribution of any drug paraphernalia Use/transfer of unauthorized substances Victimization of any student (harassment (sexual, racial, ethnic, religious), bullying, cyber-bullying, and/or hazing) Off-campus criminal behavior that results in the student being legally charged and/or convicted with a felony or with what would have been a felony if the student were an adult, and the student's continued presence in school poses a danger to persons or property, or disrupts the educational process.
+32 Disciplinary Procedures 33 34 35 36 37 The principal confers with appropriate staff members and with the student.
 The principal hears the accusations and allows the student the opportunity to explain his/her conduct.
 The parent(s)/guardian(s) are notified.
 Law enforcement officials are contacted.
 38 The incident is reported, and recommendations are made to the Director of Schools.